 MPO staff has continued their involvement in overseeing the Regional Transit Partnership.
-In FY20, the MOU was amended to add University of Virginia to the partnership as a voting member.
-Staff also prepared and submitted two grant applications to DRPT.
+In FY21, two DRPT grants to study transit service and operations within the MPO region were awarded.
 One to conduct a feasibility study and implementation plan to expand transit service in Albemarle County.
 The second is to develop a Charlottesville Area Regional Transit Vision Plan.
+These projects kicked off in FY21 and will continue into FY22.